Jahvon Blair: Professional career

 On August 23, 2021, Blair signed his first professional contract with Lavrio of the Greek Basket League and the Basketball Champions League.
 On January 16, 2022, he signed with KTP Basket of the Korisliiga.

 Westchester Knicks (2022)

 On October 23, 2022, Blair joined the Westchester Knicks training camp roster.
 He was then later waived on November 14, 2022.

+Niagara River Lions (2023)

+On April 13, 2023, Blair signed with the Niagara River Lions of the Canadian Elite Basketball League.

+On December 14, 2023, Blair joined the Delaware Blue Coats, but was waived the next day.

+Ostioneros de Guaymas (2024)

+Blair signed with the Ostioneros de Guaymas of the Circuito de Baloncesto de la Costa del Pacífico (CIBACOPA) ahead of the 2024 CIBACOPA season.
+He earned CIBACOPA All-Star honors.

+Return to Niagara (2024)

+On February 29, 2024, Blair agreed to return to the Niagara River Lions for a second stint.

+Poitiers Basket 86 (2024–present)

+On June 26, 2024, Blair signed with Poitiers Basket 86 of the LNB Pro B.

 National team career

-Blair represented Canada at the 2016 FIBA Under-18 Americas Championship.
+Blair represented Canada at the 2016 FIBA Americas Under-18 Championship.
 He averaged 6.8 points and helped his team win the silver medal.
+Blair later represented the senior national team at the 2022 FIBA AmeriCup.